-General powers of Subcouncils
+General powers of subcouncils

-- 12. (1) Unless determined otherwise by the Council, a subcouncil shall have the power to - - (a) request and obtain, subject to any other provision of this Act, all such information and documents as may be necessary for performing its functions and achieving the objects of the Council; - (b) initiate or participate in negotiations relating to its functions and objects; - (c) appoint a person or body to investigate any matter relating to its functions and to report thereon; and - (d) appoint from among its members office-bearers, either on a fixed or rotational basis. - (2) (a) A subcouncil may establish one or more subcommittees to assist it in the performance of its functions.

-(b) A member of a subcommittee may be but need not be a member of the Council or of the subcouncil concerned.
+- 12. (1) Unless determined otherwise by the Council, a subcouncil shall have the power to - (a) request and obtain, subject to any other provision of this Act, all such information and documents as may be necessary for performing its functions and achieving the objects of the Council; - (b) initiate or participate in negotiations relating to its functions and objects; - (c) appoint from among its members office-bearers, either on a fixed or rotational basis; and - (d) appoint a person or body to investigate any matter relating to its functions and to report thereon. - (2) (a) A subcouncil may establish one or more subcommittees to assist it in the performance of its functions. - (b) A member of a subcommittee may be, but need not be, a member of the Council or of the subcouncil concerned.